 - The solution does collect human waste from the ground and separate it from the water table,

-- the scale of the digesters appears far to large for the number of people served, building the volumes involved will incur a high construction cost and would require large volumes of waste and time to generate gas pressure,
+- the scale of the digesters appears far too large for the number of people served, building the volumes involved will incur a high construction cost and would require large volumes of waste and time to generate gas pressure,

-- the digesters will occupy a large area of land and poor villagers have little land – the idea presented that people could live above the digesters is a good one – but still a large area of productive agricultural land is lost,
+- the digesters will occupy a large area of land and poor villagers have little land – the idea presented that people could live above the digesters is a good one – but still, a large area of productive agricultural land is lost,

 - there was no clear way indicated to remove the final waste product from the digesters, the hatch idea suggested in the final presentation would release gas and tanks would need to be isolated, the waste would accumulate in all the tanks so many hatches would be needed,